Emandi-Srinivas/PlasmaLens/README.md

 **Plasma Lens** is a **Deep Learning Model** that detects and highlights the instances of bleeding in the Gastrointestinal Tract.

-The model has been trained over 1500+ Bleeding & Non - Bleeding photos, with over various categories like Fresh Blood, Hematin Blood etc from Kvasir & Gastrolab Datasets.
+The model has been trained with over 1500+ Bleeding & Non - Bleeding photos, with over various categories like Fresh Blood, Hematin Blood, etc from Kvasir & Gastrolab Datasets.

 **Accuracy :** **`85.67%(8618823/10060800)`**